Monkey Business 1972–1997

-Monkey Business 1972–1997 is an album by English musicians John Wetton and Richard Palmer-James, it features various demos and live performances of songs by King Crimson (of which Wetton and Palmer-James were singer/bassist and lyricist respectively), Jack-Knife (which was another Wetton and Palmer-James project) and John Wetton.
+Monkey Business 1972–1997 is an album by English musicians John Wetton and Richard Palmer-James, it features various demos and live performances of songs originally recorded by King Crimson (of which Wetton and Palmer-James were singer/bassist and lyricist respectively), Jack-Knife (which was another Wetton and Palmer-James project) and John Wetton.
 The album was first released 1998 and again in 2014 with I Wish You Would by Jack-Knife.

 Overview

-The collaboration between the two musicians started already in 1962 when they met at school.
-In 1972 they rejoined forces in King Crimson (KC), in which Palmer-James only wrote the lyrics.
-Some of the material that would have been on the follow-up of Wetton's last album with KC, Red, is found here in the demo form.
-The classic KC songs 'Book of Saturday' and 'Starless' are featured as lyric less raw demos that were home taped as a basis for lyric-writing.
-To be more precise, the latter is only as a half minute beginning - twice!
-But the disc ends pleasantly with the pair's recording of 'Starless' from 1997.
+The collaboration between the two musicians began in 1962 when they met at school.
+In 1972 they rejoined forces in King Crimson (KC), for which Palmer-James wrote the lyrics.
+Some of the material that would have been on the follow-up to Wetton's last album with King Crimson, Red, is found here in demo form.
+The classic KC songs 'Book of Saturday' and 'Starless' are featured as instrumental raw demos that were home taped as a basis for lyric-writing.
+To be more precise, the latter is only a half minute beginning played twice.
+The disc ends pleasantly with the pair's recording of 'Starless' from 1997.
 From the same year are 'Doctor Diamond' and 'Cologne 1997', both among the most worthy contents of this release.
 The latter song, concerning "the mixed feelings of many Americans born after 1945 of German origin on first visiting their emigre parents' home country", is featured also in its original form recorded in 1977.